RTD Sensor - Pt100 Sensor, Pt1000 Temperature Sensors

 While below 250°C contamination is rarely a problem, above this temperature, materials of construction, insulation and so on (particularly base metals, some forms of mica and borosilicate glass) can react with, or dissolve in the Platinum.
 So, special mounting methods are required.
 RTD’s that are hermetically sealed also need some oxygen in the filling gas to keep the problem elements oxidised and thus relatively harmless to the sensor.

 Other general points include the need to construct the sensors such that thermoelectric voltages, generated through the use of dissimilar metals (as per thermocouples), cancel one another out.
-Also, the insulation resistance between the RTD itself (including its internal connection wires) and the protective sheath (if any) must be adequate (as per IEC 60751 - see Part 1, Section 4.3).
+Also, the insulation resistance between the RTD itself (including its internal connection wires) and the protective sheath (if any) must be adequate.

-Beyond this, the coil windings need to be non-inductive, current flow must not elicit significant self-heating (see Part 1, Section 4.2) and DC and AC (up to 500 Hz) must be provided for.
+Beyond this, the coil windings need to be non-inductive, current flow must not elicit significant self-heating and DC and AC (up to 500 Hz) must be provided for.
 Also, it is important to ensure that a negligible amount of heat will be conducted along the sheath, internal wires and insulators.

-Before we go on to describe some of the rtd sensor styles, it is just worth pointing out that the assemblies detailed can also be used with metals other than platinum, see Part 1, Section 4.2.
+It is worth pointing out that the assemblies detailed can also be used with metals other than platinum.
 A wide range of shapes and sizes is available, the only major restrictions being wire support, contamination resistance and an adequate electrical resistance with appropriate insulation.
 For example, surface areas can be made large in proportion to the volume occupied to encourage fast response.
 Alternatively, the RTD can be made very small to allow for point temperature sensing or the sensor could be made long, or large, to facilitate temperature averaging over whatever length, or area, is required.RTD Element Styles for Temperature Sensors

 Various construction methods have been used in the development of RTD’s.
 They include: Callendar’s original, with its mica cross around which the platinum wire was wound (problems included dehydration and embrittlement of the mica for exposed sensors, and condensation in gas filled and sealed versions), porcelain cross varieties with coiled wire (heavy and introducing time lag difficulties), twisted silica strip units forming a helical support for the coil, machined ceramic formers with grooves for the coil and so on.